apohllo/ror-tasks/task-3/Readme.md

 end
 ```
 (BTW - this method could be moved to the `User` class, but it's much easier to
-spot when its contents is shorter).
+spot this problem when its contents is shorter).

 What is the source of such method chains?
 In most of the cases a change in the
 requirements.
 Probably, at the beginning the personal data where attached to the